marc0janssen/pixlovarr/readme.md

 The bot will guide you with an inline keyboard, this is for User commands and Admin commands.

+## Tags

+You can list the custom tags of the Pixlovarr users by the command /lt as an admin.
+These tags can be added to Sonarr or Radarr.
+If the tags are added to Sonarr or Radarr, anytime a user adds a serie of movie, their tag is added to the downloaded media in Sonarr of Radarr.

+You can later use the tagged media to your liking.

 ## Bot Commands

         -- User commands --